maevecrossan/byte-battles/TESTING.md

 ![A screenshot of the player tallies on a 1440px screen.](docs/tallies-1440.jpg)

 ##### New Game Button
 Below is the 'new game' button.
-It's appearance is maintained across all screen sizes and is always found beneath the player tallies.
+Its appearance is maintained across all screen sizes and is always found beneath the player tallies.

 ![A screenshot of the pink new game button.](docs/new-game-button.jpg)